Rishav273/MobileNetV2_Mask_Detection/README.md

 pip install -r test_requirements.txt
 ```

-* Note: If you're unsure where your python execs are located, run the following command in the shell
+* Note: If you're unsure where the python execs are located on your system, run the following command in the shell

 ```
 where python
 ```

 This will show the paths to all your execs.
-Copy your favoured path and paste it in <your preferred python executable> part above.
+Copy your favoured path and paste it in the "your preferred python executable" part above.

 * Run detect_mask.py